opencurve/curve/docs/en/mds_en.md

 Heartbeat is for data exchange between center node and data nodes, and it works in following ways:

-	1. Monitor online status(online/offline) of chunkservers by regular heartbeat from chunkserver.
+	1. Monitor online status(online/offline) of chunkservers by regular heartbeats from chunkserver.
 	2. Record status information(disk capacity, disk load, copyset load etc.) reported by chunkservers for Ops tools.
-	3. Served as a reference by receiving regular heartbeat for scheduler module to balance workload and change       	 configurations.
+	3. Served as a reference by receiving regular heartbeats for scheduler module to balance workload and change configurations.
-	4. Detect the difference between the copyset info from chunksevers and mds by comparing the copyset epoch reported 	  by chunkservers, then sychronize them.
+	4. Detect the difference between the copyset info from chunksevers and mds by comparing the copyset epoch reported by chunkservers, then synchronize them.
-	5. Implement configurations changing by distributing configurations changes from mds in replies to chunkserver   	heartbeat, and monitor the progress of the changing in upcoming heartbeat.
+	5. Implement configurations changing by distributing configurations changes from mds in replies to chunkserver heartbeat, and monitor the progress of the changing in upcoming heartbeats.

 From figure 6 you can see the structure of heartbeat module: